kadirahq/subs-manager/README.md

 # subs-manager
 ### Subscriptions Manager for Meteor

-This is a general purpose Subscriptions Manager for Meteor.
-But this works pretty well with Iron Router.
+This is a general-purpose subscriptions manager for Meteor.
+It also works pretty well with [Iron Router](https://github.com/EventedMind/iron-router).

 ## Why?

-When you are subscribing inside a `Deps.autorun` computation all the subscriptions started on the previous computation will be stopped.
+When you are subscribing inside a `Deps.autorun` computation, all the subscriptions started on the previous computation will be stopped.
-In Iron Router all the subscriptions are run inside a Deps.autorun computation, so this will affects to Iron Router.

-With Iron Router, when you navigate into a new route, all the previous subscriptions will get stopped.
-So, you need wait a bit even if you've visit that route previously.
+Iron Router runs all subscriptions inside a `Deps.autorun` computation, so this will affect Iron Router too: when you navigate to a new route, all the previous subscriptions will be stopped.
+The user will have to wait a bit even if they've visited that route previously.
 That's an UX issue.

-But also, it will force Meteor server to resend data you already had in the client.
+Also, this will force the Meteor server to resend data you already had in the client.
 It will [waste your server's CPU and network bandwidth](https://kadira.io/academy/reduce-bandwidth-and-cpu-waste/).

 ## Solution

-Subscriptions Manager caches your subscriptions and run all the subscriptions that have been cached when a route gets changed.
-So when you are switching between routes you don't need to wait anymore.
-At the sametime Meteor do not resend data you are already have in the client.
+Subscriptions Manager caches your subscriptions and runs all the subscriptions that have been cached when a route is changed.
+This means that when switching between routes, the user will no longer have to wait.
+Also, Meteor won't need to re-send data that's already in the client.

-In technical terms, Subscriptions Manager runs it's own Deps.autorun computation internally.
-So it does not interfere with Iron Router and works independently.
+In technical terms, Subscriptions Manager runs it's own `Deps.autorun` computation internally.
+It does not interfere with Iron Router and works independently.

 ## Usage

-Install from Atmosphere
+Install from Atmosphere:

 ~~~js
 mrt add subs-manager
 ~~~

-Using with Iron Router
+Usage with Iron Router: just replace `Meteor.subscribe()` calls with `subs.subscribe()`, where `subs` is a `new SubsManager()`.

 ~~~js
 var subs = new SubsManager();